LMMMEng/LLD-MMRI2023/README.md

 <img src="https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/img.png" width="600"/><br/>

 ## 🆕 **News**
+* 2023-5-26: First Result Submission on Validation Set.

+ * The submission window is open from 00:00 to 24:00 on May 26th.
+Only the last submission within this timeframe will be considered.
+Early or late submissions will not be processed.

+ * The corresponding person should send the JSON file,  which should be named using your team name (e.g., TeamName.json), and the subject line of the email should follow this format: Prediction submission-Your Registered Team Name (e.g., Prediction submission-TeamName).

+ * Specific precautions have been sent to the corresponding person by email, if you do not receive the email, please contact us at **lld_mmri@yeah.net**.

 * 2023-4-28: Code and Training/Validation Dataset Release.

   * We’ve enabled access to the baseline code [here](https://github.com/LMMMEng/LLD-MMRI2023/tree/main/main) and released training/validation dataset via email.